Szehra17/Szehra17/README.md

 ## Hi there 👋

 I am Sadaf and I am interested in building beautiful, user centered websites.
+Please visit my pinned repositories to see the projects I have completed so far.
 - 🔭 I’m currently working on building my portfolio
 - 🌱 I’m currently learning coding and UX design